Cookie Settings

 Prof. Dr. Peter Angel

-The Division is working on the characterization of the genetic response of organisms and their cells to external signals (growth factors, inflammation-related cytokines, carcinogens and tumor promoters), employing genetically modified mouse models (which replicate features of human diseases) and cell- and organ cultures derived thereof.
-We want to define and characterize altered gene functions, which result in imbalanced signaling pathways and downstream genetic programs that form the basis for acquired capabilities of uncontrolled cell growth, evasion of apoptosis, sustained angiogenesis and, finally, enhanced tissue invasion and metastasis.
+The Division was working on the characterization of the genetic response of organisms and their cells to external signals (growth factors, inflammation-related cytokines, carcinogens and tumor promoters), employing genetically modified mouse models (which replicate features of human diseases) and cell- and organ cultures derived thereof.
+We wanted to define and characterize altered gene functions, which result in imbalanced signaling pathways and downstream genetic programs that form the basis for acquired capabilities of uncontrolled cell growth, evasion of apoptosis, sustained angiogenesis and, finally, enhanced tissue invasion and metastasis.
 To date, we have applied genetically modified animal models, in vitro organ systems, and genome-wide expression analyses in order to decipher the individual functions of AP-1 subunits.
 Our study of individual AP-1 subunits with regard to their regulation, as well as the identification of distinct targets genes and genetic programs critically involved in cancer development and progression, has yielded major contributions to our current understanding of genetic programs in physiological (e.g. embryogenesis, vascular biology/angiogenesis, wound healing) and pathological processes (chronic inflammation, tumorigenesis).
 In collaboration with clinical partners, these studies, accompanied by analyses of human tumor samples, aim ultimately to define novel molecular markers for diagnosis and therapeutic intervention.

 1. Physiology and pathology of wound healing: genetic programs of cell proliferation, migration and differentiation.